The Sky Tonight

 Outside the plane of our galaxy, there is a halo of Globular Clusters.
 These are very old, dense clusters, containing perhaps several hundred thousand stars.
 These stars are closer to each other than is usual, and because of its great distance from us, a globular cluster gives the impression of a solid mass of faint stars.
 Many other galaxies also have a halo of globular clusters circling around them.

-The largest and brightest globular cluster in the sky is NGC 5139**, also known as Omega Centauri.
+The largest and brightest globular cluster in the sky is NGC 5139** , also known as Omega Centauri.
 It has a slightly oval shape.
-It is an outstanding winter object, but is close to the horizon in summer.
+It is an outstanding winter object, but is difficult to observe in October.
 Shining at fourth magnitude, it is faintly visible to the unaided eye, but is easily seen with binoculars, like a light in a fog.
-A telescope of 20 cm aperture or better will reveal its true nature, with hundreds of faint stars giving the impression of diamond dust on a black satin background.
+A telescope of 20 cm aperture or better will reveal its true nature, with millions of faint stars giving the impression of diamond dust on a black satin background.
 It lies at a distance of 5 kiloparsecs, or 16 300 light years.

 The globular cluster Omega Centauri